Looking for a five-paragraph essay example? Look and listen in as a fourth grade teacher models this strong writing structure for her students.

 “Yes!
 Although it’s written as a question, this sentence offers an opinion.
 Furthermore, the entire essay supports this thesis.
 Can you find the author’s three supporting reasons?”

-Before too long, the class had established the supporting details too: improving health, impressing friends, and teaching them to ski.
+Using the five-paragraph essay example, the class soon established the supporting details too: improving health, impressing friends, and teaching them to ski.

 “Now let’s look at the second paragraph,” Ms. Sneed said.